 It’s in these candid revelations that the album gets its true power.
 Abstract proudly refuses to concede to society’s stigmatization of vulnerability and open expression.
 He encourages others to explore their own emotions with similar conviction, and in doing so, guides them towards self-acceptance.
-The final track of the project, “I Do (End Credits),” is the fitting culmination of this progression.
+The final track of the project, “I Do (End Credits),” is a fitting culmination.

-Despite being surrounded by such negativity, Abstract remains aware of — and appreciative of — everything that has made him the person he is, flaws and all.
+Amidst so much negativity, Abstract still remains aware of — and appreciative of — everything that has made him who he is, flaws and all.
 During my first listen, this mindfulness was admirable, and not much more.
 However, today, it holds a much greater significance.
 It serves as both a representation of the challenges I’ve overcome, and as a continued source of inspiration moving forward.

 This past spring, I took a semester off from school to focus on my own health.
 It was, quite frankly, a terrifying decision to have to make, and it came with plenty of loneliness and self-doubt.
 Yet at the same time, it was also an incredibly valuable experience.
 It taught me so much about myself and my place in this world, and it has helped me form (and strengthen) some of the most important relationships in my life.
 And I wouldn’t trade the stories, the laughter, or even the tears from these past six months for anything.